Angels’ pitcher Buttrey unexpectedly retires from baseball

 Buttrey said he informed the Angels of his decision to leave baseball, and the organization asked him to take some more time to think about it.
 He did not outline his next steps in his statement.

-Angels manager Joe Maddon said before Friday’s game against the Chicago White Sox that he had been in contact with Buttrey since last weekend.
-He said the team would welcome him back if he decided to return to baseball.
+Angels manager Joe Maddon said before Saturday’s game against the Chicago White Sox that he had not been in contact with Buttrey since last weekend, but that he did see the statement.

-“There’s a lot of times when you get that age you become confused by different things, and you choose different routes.
-Maybe something’s more important to him right now,” Maddon said.
-“It’s one of those things that’s up to the individual.
-I respect it.
-I respect him.”
+“I could hear his voice as I’m reading it.
+He’s a very thoughtful young man and I understood precisely what he’s talking about,” Maddon said.
+“If the fun is diminished, don’t do it.
+I totally agree with that.
+I think as youth, we’ve all gone through those moments about choosing things that follow your heart, as opposed to not.
+And so a lot of respect to what he said.

+“I’m wishing nothing but the best.
+I’m looking forward to staying in touch with him and being of help in any way I can.”

 More AP MLB: https://apnews.com/hub/MLB and https://twitter.com/AP_Sports